Get in tune with your body and follow a healthier diet with ease by following these helpful mindful eating exercises!

 Mindfulness and Health

 When eating mindfully, you pay close attention to your food.
 Unsurprisingly, slowing down and avoiding distractions are two main pillars of this practice.
-They help you shift awareness to the dish in front of you, how much you’ve eaten and how your body reacts to it.
+They help you shift awareness to the dish in front of you, how much you’ve eaten and how your body reacts.
 And since you’re concentrated, it’ll be easier to identify and differentiate sensations such as real hunger, satiety, cravings, and emotional eating urges.

 Developing an antenna for your body’s signals will help you understand and respond to its needs.
 For example, as you get into the habit of eating mindfully, you’ll learn to recognize when you’re full and stop eating, thereby avoiding the dreaded “food coma”.